 CY2021 Model Participation

 CY 2021 Participating Pharmaceutical Manufacturers

+On March 23, 2020, CMS announced broad pharmaceutical manufacturer participation for the insulins to be offered in CY 2021.
 The following pharmaceutical manufacturers are participating in the Part D Senior Savings Model for CY 2021:

 - Eli Lilly and Company

 - Novo Nordisk, Inc. and Novo Nordisk Pharma, Inc.

 - Sanofi-Aventis U.S. LLC

 Please see the list of Model drugs (PDF) for CY2021 below for more information.